Mithraism: Birth from a rock

 Mithras is depicted as being born from a rock.
 He is often shown as emerging from a rock, already in his youth, with a dagger in one hand and a torch in the other.
 He is nude, standing with his legs together, and is wearing a Phrygian cap.

 In some variations, he is shown coming out of the rock as a child, and in one holds a globe in one hand; sometimes a thunderbolt is seen.
-There are also depictions in which flames are shooting from the rock and also from Mithras' cap.
+There are depictions in which flames are shooting from the rock and from Mithras' cap.
 One statue had its base perforated so that it could serve as a fountain, and the base of another has the mask of a water god.
-Sometimes Mithras also has other weapons such as bows and arrows, and there are also animals such as dogs, serpents, dolphins, eagles, other birds, lions, crocodiles, lobsters and snails around.
-On some reliefs, there is a bearded figure identified as the water god Oceanus, and on some there are the gods of the four winds.
+Sometimes Mithras also has other weapons such as bows and arrows, and there are animals such as dogs, serpents, dolphins, eagles, other birds, lions, crocodiles, lobsters and snails around.

+On some reliefs, there is a bearded figure identified as the water god Oceanus.
+On some there are the gods of the four winds.
 In these reliefs, the four elements could be invoked together.
 Sometimes Victoria, Luna, Sol, and Saturn also seem to play a role.
 Saturn in particular is often seen handing over the dagger or short sword to Mithras, used later in the tauroctony.

 In some depictions, Cautes and Cautopates are also present; sometimes they are depicted as shepherds.

 On some occasions, an amphora is seen, and a few instances show variations like an egg birth or a tree birth.
 Some interpretations show that the birth of Mithras was celebrated by lighting torches or candles.